cryptoeconomicslab/ovm-plasma-chamber-spec/core-spec/index.md

 - Hybrid Layer 2 construction using OVM
 - Multi-platform design

-Once developer write the application, it runs on many L1 and many platforms.
+Once developers are done writing an application, it will be able to run on various L1 and many platforms.
-And also they don't have to write less client logic as possible.
+And also, developers will be required to write less client logic.

 **table of contents**